 Acceptable Use Policy.

 This Acceptable Use Policy (Policy)sets out the rules that apply to Customer’s use of the Services supplied by Megaport (USA) Inc., or one of its Affiliates (Megaport)on the Megaport network.

 The purpose of this Policy is to ensure that Customers use of the Services is lawful and does not interfere with the network or anyone else who uses Megaport Services or the internet.

 Each Customer is responsible for ensuring that use of the Services and Customer’s Megaportal account complies with this Policy, even if that use occurred without Customer’s authority.
 If Customer fails to comply with this Policy, Megaport may restrict, suspend or terminate the Services.

-Customer agrees that while the contractual relationship with Megaport is governed by the law specified in Customer’s service agreement with Megaport, other national or international laws may be applicable, in respect of Megaport’s supply of the Services.
+Customer agrees that while the contractual relationship with Megaport is governed by the law specified in the Customer’s service agreement with Megaport, other national or international laws may be applicable, in respect of Megaport’s supply of the Services.
 Infringement of those laws constitutes a breach of this Policy and Megaport will be permitted to take action in response to such a breach in accordance with this Policy.

 Capitalised words used in this Policy have the meaning given to them in Customer’s service agreement, unless defined in this Policy or the context requires otherwise.